apache/royale-docs/features/mxml.md

 **Metadata**: Add additional information to classes, properties, or methods to use at runtime inside the `<fx:Metadata>...</fx:Metadata>` tag. <a href="https://apache.github.io/royale-docs/features/as3/metadata">Learn more</a>.

+**Styles**: Declare the styles the app uses in the `<fx:Styles>...</fx:Styles>` tag.

 **Functions, property definitions, and other features**: Declare properties, instantiate components, and write functions inside the `<fx:Script>...</fx:Script>` tag.
 In the component example above, we declare an _event handler_, a function that does things when you click one of the buttons in the user interface.

+**Beads**: Royale components generally follow the <a href="https://apache.github.io/royale-docs/features/payg" target="_blank">PAYG</a> principle of starting out with just enough functionality to do the basic things you would expect of them.
+If you want a component to do more, you add a <a href="https://apache.github.io/royale-docs/features/strands-and-beads" target="_blank">bead</a> with extra functions to it, as if the component were a thread.
+This way, only the components that need a lot of code have it, and this keeps down the size of the application.

+**User interface**: